-Time is one of those unloved topics every programmer has already dealt with.
-Have you ever written a routine heavily depending on time calculations in C, Python, PHP, Perl, or any other language?
-I am sure you have fallen in love with time management as much as I did.
+UPDATED August 2023: Time is one of those unloved topics every programmer has to deal with.
+Have you ever written a routine heavily dependent on time calculations in C, Python, PHP, Perl, or any other language?
+In that case, I’m sure you’ve fallen in love with time management as much as I have.

-When it comes to processing time, PostgreSQL is really some sort of revelation – simple, easy to deal with, efficient, and highly capable.
+When it comes to processing time, PostgreSQL is really like a kind of revelation – simple, easy to deal with, efficient, and highly capable.

-One of the most common tasks PostgreSQL is very good at is figure out about today, tomorrow, and yesterday.
+One of the most common tasks that PostgreSQL excels at is to figure out about yesterday, today and tomorrow.
 Consider the following query:

 test=# SELECT 'YESTERDAY'::date, 'TODAY'::date, 'TOMORROW'::date; date | date | date ------------+------------+------------ 2013-08-05 | 2013-08-06 | 2013-08-07 (1 row)

-But PostgreSQL is not only able to work with simple dates.
-It can also be extremely convenient to work with intervals.
-Basically an interval can be subtracted and added to a timestamp at will.
+But PostgreSQL is not only able to work with dates.
+It can also be extremely convenient in terms of working with intervals.
+Basically, an interval can be subtracted and added to a timestamp at will.

 Consider the following example:

 test=# SELECT now(); now ------------------------------- 2013-08-06 10:41:19.202914+02 (1 row)